pamelasantoss/resume/Readme.md

 **Github:** pamelasantoss

 ## About me
-I'm a front-end developer for more than 8 years and at the moment I'm focused to improve my skills in ReactJS, Javascript, CSS, and TypeScript.
+I'm a front-end developer for more than 8 years and at the moment I'm focused to improve my skills in ReactJS, Javascript, CSS and TypeScript.
 I started my career working with e-commerce and since then I never stopped to grow up together with this wonderful market that doesn't stop to grow.

 I love challenges and oportunities to learn new things that will make me a better professional.